stepzen-dev/snippets/rest/pagination/README.md

 # Pagination with `@rest`

-The snippet shows how `@rest` fields are configured to support pagination.
+This snippet shows how `@rest` fields are configured to support pagination.

 ## GraphQL pagination